 Academic Life at Leighton Park

-Years 7 and 8 learn in the lower school and are given a strong foundation of knowledge across all the subjects offered at Leighton Park.
+Years 7 and 8 are given a strong foundation of knowledge across all the subjects offered at Leighton Park.
 The school makes sure students get the chance to follow their interests and doesn’t limit their choices at such an early stage of their formal education.

 In year 9, students build on their knowledge and start thinking about which subjects they might like to take at GCSE.
 Teachers are on hand to help them make the right choices for their future aspirations and to give them the best chance of a happy and successful time at school.